-- 1. Degenerative Disc Disease: Degenerative Disc Disease is a breakdown of the disc.
+1. Degenerative Disc Disease: Degenerative Disc Disease is a breakdown of the disc.
 This may cause the disc to crack, flatten, or turn to bone.
 As the disc flattens the vertebrae rub together and may cause bone spurs.
-The bone spurs may cause irritation to the nerves. - 2.
-Herniated disc: Discs are made up of mostly water.
+The bone spurs may cause irritation to the nerves.

+2. Herniated disc: Discs are made up of mostly water.
 The hard outer ring of the disc, known as the annulus, may develop a tear, which allows the soft material inside the disc to bulge through the tear.
 The bulging portion of the disc can press on the nerve root or the spinal cord.
 There are many reasons that may cause the annulus to tear which include a trauma of some sort to the spine and/or degenerative disc disease.
 Also may be referred to as "ruptured" or "prolapsed" or "bulging" disc.

-Columbia Doctors

-- 3. Spinal Stenosis: Spinal Stenosis is a narrowing of the spinal canal.
+3. Spinal Stenosis: Spinal Stenosis is a narrowing of the spinal canal.
 Bone spurs narrow the space through which the nerve roots exists in the spinal canal.
-Some people are born with a narrow canal and others get them because of bulging discs or bone spurs. - 4.
-Spondylosis: Degenerative arthritis of the spine, which may cause pressure on the nerve roots. - 5.
-Radiculopathy: What happens when the nerve root is pinched or irritated?
-The symptoms may be arm pain, weakness, numbness, and/or wasting away of the muscles (atrophy). - 6.
-Myelopathy: A disease process meaning that something is wrong with the spinal cord.
+Some people are born with a narrow canal and others get them because of bulging discs or bone spurs.

+4. Spondylosis: Degenerative arthritis of the spine, which may cause pressure on the nerve roots.

+5. Radiculopathy: What happens when the nerve root is pinched or irritated.
+The symptoms may be arm pain, weakness, numbness, and/or wasting away of the muscles (atrophy).

+6. Myelopathy: A disease process meaning that something is wrong with the spinal cord.
 Most commonly, it is due to pressure or compression on the spinal cord.
 The symptoms may be loss of hand dexterity (buttoning buttons or picking up small objects may be difficult) or loss of balance or tripping.
-In severe cases, there may be loss of bowel and bladder control or even quadriplegia. - 7.
-Fusion: When the disc is removed and replaced with a piece of bone, that bone has to heal to the vertebra above and below and they "fuse" together to become one solid sheet of bone. - 8.
-Pseudoarthrosis: This refers to a condition where the bone did not fuse.
-If this happens, 50% remain asymptomatic but the rest have severe enough symptoms that they need another operation. - 9.
-Foramen: The channel where the nerve comes out of the spinal canal
+In severe cases, there may be loss of bowel and bladder control or even quadriplegia.

+7. Fusion: When the disc is removed and replaced with a piece of bone, that bone has to heal to the vertebra above and below and they "fuse" together to become one solid sheet of bone.

+8. Pseudoarthrosis: This refers to a condition where the bone did not fuse.
+If this happens, 50% remain asymptomatic but the rest have severe enough symptoms that they need another operation.

+9. Foramen: The channel where the nerve comes out of the spinal canal

-SECTION 2: TYPES OF POSTERIOR CERVICAL SPINE FUSION OPERATIONS
+SECTION 2: TYPES OF POSTERIOR CERVICAL SPINE OPERATIONS

 The cervical surgery that you have been scheduled for is to correct the problems that you have having in your cervical spine.
-The fusion can be done at one or multiple levels in your neck.
-It may also be done in combination with a decompression procedure (to take the pressure off of your nerves).
-The decompression operations include: Foraminotomy, laminectomy and/or laminoplasty.

-Posterior Cervical Foraminotomy- The foramen is the channel where the spinal nerve comes out of the spinal canal.
+There are several types of surgeries that Dr. Lombardi can perform to help correct the problems you are having.
+Occasionally, he will use a combination of some or all of the following: Posterior Cervical Foraminotomy- The foramen is the channel where the spinal nerve comes out of the spinal canal.
 If this is narrowed by bone spurs or a disc, we can enlarge it by removing some of the bone in the back side of the foramen.